 Nurses must have excellent technical skills to provide high-quality patient care.
-They must be able to use a variety of medical equipment and devices, as well as have a strong understanding of the various medications used to treat patients.
-In addition, nurses must be able to communicate effectively with other members of the healthcare team, with patients and their families.
+They must be able to use various medical equipment and devices and understand the multiple medications used to treat patients.
+In addition, nurses must be able to communicate effectively with other healthcare team members, patients, and their families.

-As a nurse, you will be responsible for a wide range of patients, from those suffering from chronic diseases to those simply there for a routine check-up.
+As a nurse, you will be responsible for many patients, from chronic diseases to those simply there for a routine check-up.
 No matter the reason for the visit, it is your job to provide the highest level of care possible.
-There are many important technical skills that every nurse will need to have in order to provide safe and effective care.
+There are many important technical skills that every nurse will need to have to provide safe and effective care.
 Let’s explore this in more detail.

 Basic medical terminology will come up time and time again as a nurse.
-Being able to understand this terminology is important because it allows you to monitor your patients more closely when caring for them, as well as communicate with other members of the healthcare team, such as doctors and pharmacists.
+Understanding this terminology is important because it allows you to monitor your patients more closely when caring for them and communicate with other healthcare team members and pharmacists.

 Drug administration

-Nurses must have the ability to rapidly and accurately administer medications for both short-term and long-term complications.
-Selecting the correct medication for a patient quickly is critical because it inhibits the spread of disease.
+Nurses must be able to rapidly and accurately administer medications for both short-term and long-term complications.
+Selecting the correct medicine for a patient quickly is critical because it inhibits the spread of disease.
 It also enables the nurse to closely monitor patients for any negative reactions or potential adverse effects associated with specific medications.

 The nurse’s ability to administer medications quickly and accurately can mean the difference between life and death.